chuckdatzx/ProvenEntities/README.md

 **TLDR: Pretty much the repo title explains it; the goal is to have proven entities.**
 Oh noes..
 I almost forgot to mention.
 Everything I'm developing is being done 100% in Delphi 12 CE (Delphi 12.1 Patch 1).
 Apologies if that is problematic for your situation.
-The realm at which these tests are being executed MAY REQUIRE that you use Delphi 12.1 Patch 1 _just to get any valid feeback from the IDE_.
+The realm at which these tests are being executed MAY REQUIRE that you use Delphi 12.1 Patch 1.